lycheeverse/lychee/README.md

       --scheme <SCHEME>
           Only test links with the given schemes (e.g. https).
 Omit to check links with any other scheme.
-          At the moment, we support `http`, `https`, `file`, and `mailto`
+          At the moment, we support `http`, `https`, `file`, and `mailto`.

       --skip-missing
           Skip missing input files (default is to error if they don't exist)

       --suggest
           Suggest link replacements for broken links, using a web archive.
-The web archive can be specified with `--archive`
+The web archive can be specified with `--archive`.

   -T, --threads <THREADS>
           Number of threads to utilize.
 Defaults to number of cores available to the system